kotton21/autopotter/restructure.md

 `Scheduling and queueing`
 - Add a post-production queue where approved videos wait for scheduled publish windows.
 - Optionally integrate recurring cron-style posting or manual review checkpoints before pushing live.

+## New API's:
+...
+Make all the API's available to the AI!!!
+Just have it do it??

+### Video Tools API
+Make a video tools api with the following features:
+- Get video length
+- extract single thumbnail (position_in_video, resolution, focus detection??)
+- extract thumbnail series (for AI analysis)
+- fix pic/video orientation (cause JSON2Vid doesn't interpret the metadata orientation)
+- build media DB
+- search media DB

+### API for media library classification:
+Primary purpose is to build a database of all available media, with metadata and ai classification tags or description.
+This is sortof to create a starting point for user's to add their own information and descriptions.
+- get_media_metadata(path) Returns: duration, resolution, fps, orientation, bit rate, file size
+- get_video_frames(path, count=N) Your downsampler script, for if there is something missing from media DB
+- analyze_frames_with_ai() Analyzes, then saves the results to a db.

+- search_media_library(query) Let the model retrieve clips by tags you pre-classified.

+- analyze_video_style()

+### API that wraps all the tools available for OpenAI api
+This should be the only file that an openai gui or terminal needs to import.
+It should conveniently wrap everything needed.
+- list_analytics(period) Pull IG analytics in a structured way.
+- validate_json2video(config)
+-

+### User Model:
+- (Done) Update the config system so that the same config class is passed through each request..
+- Leave all config, user, and campaign params in the existing config system for now.
+- Can update to separate user_model, campaign_model, and media_model later.